OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 See also: [application-specific API](#application-specific-api).

-## Contoso

-**Contoso** Ltd. (also known as Contoso and Contoso University) is a fictional company used by Microsoft as an example company and domain.

 ## content add-in

-**Content add-ins** are surfaces that can be embedded directly into Excel or PowerPoint documents.
+**Content add-ins** are surfaces that can be embedded directly into Excel, PowerPoint, or OneNote documents.
 Content add-ins give users access to interface controls that run code to modify documents or display data from a data source.
 Use content add-ins when you want to embed functionality directly into the document.
 See [Content Office Add-ins](../design/content-add-ins.md) to learn more.

+## content delivery network (CDN)

+A **content delivery network** or **CDN** is a distributed network of servers and data centers.
+It typically provides higher resource availability and performance when compared to a single server or data center.

+## Contoso

+**Contoso** Ltd. (also known as Contoso and Contoso University) is a fictional company used by Microsoft as an example company and domain.

 ## custom function